yunabe/easycsv/README.md

 ## Comment
 Comment, if not 0, is the comment character.
 Lines beginning with the character without preceding whitespace are ignored.

+## AllowMissingFields
+In the standard library [csv.Reader](https://golang.org/pkg/encoding/csv/#Reader), an option `FieldsPerRecord` is available to define the number of fields allowed per CSV record.
+When `AllowMissingFields` is true, the field `FieldsPerRecord` is set to -1, and Reader does not check the number of fields per record.

 # Customizing decoders
 By default, easycsv converts strings in CSV to integers, floats and bool automatically based on the types of struct fields and slices.